kodekloudhub/linux-basics-course/docs/10-The-Client-Demonstration/02-Troubleshoot-the-Development-Environment.md

     ```bash
     source ../venv/bin/activate
-    python3 manage.py migrate
+    Python3 manage.py migrate
     ```

     Start the app again so the question will vaildate.

     **What is this venv stuff?**

-    If you're considering learning Python (highly recommended as it is required in most DevOps jobs), this means Virtual ENVironment.
-It allows you to install python packages on a project-by-project basis, thus not polluting the main Python installation.
+    If you're considering learning Python (highly recommended as it is required in many DevOps jobs), this means Virtual ENVironment.
+It allows you to install Python packages on a project-by-project basis, thus not polluting the main Python installation.
+This is especially useful on your development environment where you may have multiple Python projects all with different package requirements.

     </details>
 1.  <details>
     <summary>Well done!
 Now, for the final task before the client presentation.</summary>

-    Here we have to create a [systemd unit file](https://kodekloud.com/topic/creating-a-systemd-service/) to make the python app be runnable as a service.
+    Here we have to create a [systemd unit file](https://kodekloud.com/topic/creating-a-systemd-service/) to make the Python app be runnable as a service.

     First quit the running webapp by pressing `CTRL-C`

-    Note that in unit files, the process to execute (in this case `python3`) we must use its fully qualified path, as `systemd` does not have a search path.
+    Note that in unit files, the process to execute (in this case `Python3`) we must use its fully qualified path, as `systemd` does not have a search path.
 Get this like this

     ```bash
-    which python3
+    which Python3
     ```

     Now create the unit file